gallenc/com619-devops1/workup/session7/README.md

 [com619 letsencrypt-docker-compose](https://github.com/gallenc/letsencrypt-docker-compose/tree/com619-1)
 (Note that my example is in the com619-1 branch).

-THis example will set up nginx and letsencrypt in a docker compose project with a jetty cargo based deployer.
+This example will set up nginx and letsencrypt in a docker compose project with a jetty cargo based deployer.
 The example includes a simple jsp app which can be deployed to the server.

-## modifications to jetty and spring-boot examples
+## Modifications to jetty and spring-boot examples

 # Setting up letsencrypt